thechrisroberts/tippy/readme.txt

 * alttrigger: Specify an element to use as additional triggers for the tooltip.
 Be sure to include . or # - ie: .triggerClass or #triggerId.

 == Changelog ==

+= 6.2.1 =
+* Fixed a glitch where mousing out of an alttrigger element wouldn't trigger hiding the tooltip

 = 6.2.0 =
 * Added the new alttrigger attribute to allow triggering the tooltip on custom links and buttons.